ept/spake2-signal/README.md

   Alice and Bob each send a second message in reply; and after receiving the second message, one of the two (determined by the protocol) sends a third message to the other.
-This means the protocol takes a total of 3 one-way network delays (1.5 round trips).
-This means it works best if both users are online at the same time.
+This means the protocol takes a total of 3 one-way network delays (1.5 round trips), so it works best if both users are online at the same time.
 * After the protocol completes, both users have a fully initialised Signal protocol session that either user can use to send a message to the other.
   Once the session is set up, it's fine for users to go offline, as long as